'I was in shock' | Austin Aquarium visitor says lemur jumped on her shoulder, leaving her bleeding

 AUSTIN, Texas — On Thursday, Charmaine Dickerson visited the Austin Aquarium with her boyfriend.
 They both decided to go to an interactive exhibit that allows guests to get up close to some of the animals and feed them.

-Then, according to Dickerson, a lemur jumped on her shoulder, and left her face bleeding.
+According to Dickerson, a lemur jumped on her shoulder and left her face bleeding.

 "I was in shock," Dickerson said.
 "It looks like I have a puncture wound, so that's why I think that might have been a bite and not a scratch."

-KVUE reached out and showed up the Austin Aquarium.
+KVUE reached out and showed up in person to the Austin Aquarium.
 An employee confirmed that a situation happened with a lemur on Thursday.

 "At the Austin Aquarium, safety and animal care is our top priority.
 As an interactive facility, nationwide, we maintain some of the highest standards for the experiences we offer.
 With over a million annual visitors, minimal incidents have occurred.